|

 educate the public, and assist animal control departments and police

 officers in their efforts to eradicate dog fighting.
+Strengthen animal abuse laws.
+Dogs can

 become aggressive as a result of cruelty/abuse, neglect, or improper